cedar-policy/cedar-docs/docs/collections/_schema/schema.md

 ### Motivating example

 Suppose your schema defines several entity types or action entities that share a lot of elements in common.
-For example, consider the following actions in the human-readable schema format: both `view` and `upload` have identical `context` components.
+For example, consider the following actions in the Cedar schema format: both `view` and `upload` have identical `context` components.

 ```cedar
 action view appliesTo {